 Providence Memorial Hospital declined VICE’s request for comment on these allegations, citing patient privacy laws.

-Left with no recourse to protest her treatment, Hoard became over 250 women who have posted on Birth Monopoly’s Obstetric Violence Stories Map.
+Left with no recourse to protest her treatment, Hoard became one of over 250 women who have posted on Birth Monopoly’s Obstetric Violence Stories Map.
 The web page, which went live in January 2019, is the first worldwide, public database of abusive maternity care stories.
 Birth Monopoly is an advocacy group focused on exposing abuse in the US maternity care system, and the page allows both obstetric violence survivors and “witnesses,” like nurses or birth doulas, to share information and experiences.
 Tiny triangles mark the submissions on the map, which are not independently verified, painting a global picture of women who feel abandoned by health care systems and medical professionals who appear uninterested in their trauma.

 A woman named Elizabeth from Maine said her obstetrician administered Pitocin to induce labor without her consent.
 Otherwise, she reports the doctor complaining, “We could be here all night.”
 Lesley, from Wisconsin, describes her labor and delivery nurse grabbing her ankles and forcing a hand inside her body to break her amniotic fluid, although she said she explicitly refused the procedure.
 Diana in Ontario, Canada recounts how her obstetrician began stitching up her vaginal tear after delivery without anesthetic; when she screamed in pain, she said he told her to "Stop moving.
 You get what you deserve."

 Birth Monopoly also provides information and support for parents on how to claim their rights in childbirth settings.
-Founder Cristen Pascucci said the concept for the map came from years of responding to women who contacted her with obstetric violence stories, and helped them make complaints to hospitals with frustratingly few results.
+Founder Cristen Pascucci said the concept for the map came from years of responding to women who contacted her with obstetric violence stories, and helping them make complaints to hospitals with frustratingly few results.
 “I am just at my breaking point with feeling like it's a waste of time,” said Pascucci about the complaint process.
 “It can be therapeutic for people who have had traumatic experiences, and it can definitely give someone some closure, but as far as accountability, it's almost nonexistent.
 I have an inbox full of people's stories and so finally I said, ‘Okay, we're going to document this once and for all.’”

 Holding abusers accountable has been an elusive goal for parents and maternity care advocacy groups, who point to indifferent reactions from hospitals and the scarcity of lawsuits.
 Unless infants have suffered permanent injuries, lawyers very rarely take on obstetric violence cases, which may claim malpractice, medical negligence, battery, and even fraud.
 The lawsuit of Alabama mother Caroline Malatesta remains one of the few successful civil cases, which proved in 2016 that her hospital had fraudulently advertised its childbirth options.
 Malatesta never had an option to bring criminal charges against the labor and delivery nurse who allegedly held her son inside her vagina during his birth in 2012, causing her permanent nerve damage and chronic pain.